 If you haven’t picked out a college yet, you should try to find ones that truly fit your needs and strengths.
 Finding the right school is a huge part of college affordability; when you’re a good fit for the school, the financial aid tends to follow.

-- Eight Factors to Consider During Your College Search
+- 5 Easy Ways to Start Your College Search

 You might also find that transferring is the right path for you, like a huge number of students do each year (around one-third of them!).
 Starting at a two-year school can be a great way to earn cheaper college credits while boosting your grades to improve your scholarship opportunities.